jewelsofthought/neshama/site/posts/neshama/card1.md

 > During the growing phase , your gift is your tool.
 If it becomes a weapon, then you will live by the rule of the sword.

 > Eldership is attained/ordained when you gain the wisdom of your gift.
 Which is expressed in gratitude: "I have been granted my portion."
 That is "I have been blessed with the gift of ...".

+> We don't look for a religion.
+I have a destination, and I will take the path that will best lead me to my destination, not taking into account the influential effects of my destiny.

 ## All change can only happen via יהוה